-Working in close collaboration with valued stakeholders representing local bus operators (see letters of support in Appendix B), statutory consultees, community and business voices, bus passengers, and the voluntary and health transport sectors, DCC has developed this BSIP, focused on delivering a future-ready bus network.
-The resultant network created by this BSIP actively addresses identified under- and over- provision of the bus network across the defined DCC area.
+In our initial submission our previous BSIP included high-level stakeholder engagement.
+We now intend to consult more widely with audiences.
+Working in close collaboration with valued stakeholders representing local bus operators, statutory consultees, community and business voices, bus passengers, and the voluntary and health transport sectors, we hope to all focus together on delivering a future-ready bus network.